san bernardino county expungement

 To be clear, an expungement is not a removal or dismissal of a sentence which you are currently serving; instead, it is used to clean up your record after you have completed your sentence.
 For example, if a potential employer asks if you have ever been arrested or convicted, you may legally say no if your record has been expunged.
 As virtually any mark on your record can be damaging to your reputation and future opportunities, it can be utilized in response to infractions, misdemeanors, and felonies.

-You may be eligible for requesting expungement if you meet following criteria:
+You may be eligible for requesting a San Bernardino County expungement if you meet following criteria:

 - Your sentence included probation, fines, or jail time.

 - You are not currently charged for another crime.